 Footnotes are not allowed.

 When quoting, use only the first surname of each author unless it is a compound name.
 If a publication has two authors, always mention both of them.
-If it has six or more authors, only mention the first and add “et al.”.
-If there are between three and five authors, mention all of them the first time, and subsequently, only the first one and “et al.”.
+From three authors onwards, we will use the word “et al” after the first author's name (when it does not create ambiguity).
 When several publications are mentioned at the same time, they should be ordered alphabetically, not chronologically.

 References should appear in the “References” section in alphabetical order.
 Some examples: